-As I wrote in collab #1, Kashew Cheese is an incredible vegan cheese made fresh in Ho Chi Minh City, Vietnam.
-I love this cheese and I believe the locally sourced ingredients and love that is put in to it easily make it the best vegan cheese I have ever had the chance to try.
+As I wrote in collab #1, Kashew Cheese is an incredible vegan cashew cheese made fresh in Ho Chi Minh City, Vietnam.
+I love this cheese and I believe the locally sourced ingredients and love that is put into it easily makes it the best vegan cheese I have ever had the chance to try.

 Check out Kashew Cheese’s Instagram